elaspic/elaspic-webserver/README.md

        registry.gitlab.com/elaspic/elaspic-webserver:latest
    ```

-1. (Optional) Use docker-compose to deploy Docker image together with its dependencies.
+1. (Optional) Use docker-compose to deploy the built Docker image together with its dependencies.